kibotrel/osu-tournament-manager/.github/pull_request_template.md

 - [ ] I have performed a self-review of my code
 - [ ] If needed, I updated the documentation accordingly
 - [ ] For bug fixes or features, I added some tests
-- [ ] All existing and new tests pass successfully

 ## :camera_flash: Screenshots